 google.com's SPF record is 4 (1+3)。

-You can verify the above SPF record check result by using the SPF checker on
+You can verify the above SPF record check result by using the SPF record checker on

 What if your SPF record exceeds the 10-DNS-lookup limit?

 If your SPF record exceeds the 10-DNS-lookup limit, SPF authentication returns a permanent error indicating "too many DNS lookups".
-When this happens, it might have a negative impact on your email deliverability.
+An SPF permanent error is interpreted in DMARC as fail.
+Therefore, when this happens, it has a negative impact on your email deliverability.

-I suggest you to use the SPF checker to check the DNS lookup count of the SPF record on your domain to make sure it stays below 10.
-If the number goes beyond 10, you need to "flatten" your SPF record so that all your legitimate emails can land in the inbox as usual.
+I suggest that you use the SPF record checker to check the DNS lookup count of the SPF record on your domain to make sure it stays below 10.
+If the number goes beyond 10, you need to "flatten" your SPF record so that all your legitimate emails can land in the inbox as desired.

 Manually flattening your SPF record is both error-prone and tedious, and it's recommended to use a tool to automate this process.
 DMARCLY's has a purpose-built feature called Safe SPF which full automates SPF record flattening.

-For a more thorough discussion on this topic, refer to: Does your SPF record exceed the 10-DNS-lookup limit?
+For a more thorough discussion on this topic, refer to: SPF PermError: Too Many DNS Lookups - When SPF Record Exceeds 10-DNS-Lookup Limit

 You can use free online SPF tools for various tasks including generating an SPF record and checking an existing SPF record.